MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER: THE APPROPRIATE USE

 Antianxiety Agents and Sedatives

-Anxiety and poor sleep are common symptoms of borderline disorder.
-In other disorders, the benzodiazepines are most frequently used for these symptoms.
+Anxiety, irritability, agitation and poor sleep are common symptoms of borderline disorder.
+In other disorders, the benzodiazepines are frequently used for these symptoms.
 These include diazipam (Valium), alprazolam (Xanax), temazepam (Restoril), flurazepam (Dalmane), and triazolam (Halcion).
 These medications should be used with caution in patients with borderline disorder because of their high addictive potential and a reported capacity to increase impulsive behavior in patients with the disorder.

 Some patients with borderline disorder also experience adverse responses, such as impaired perceptions and greater sleep deterioration, to the non-benzodiazepine sedatives such as zolpidem (Ambien).
 Therefore, if these medications are prescribed for you, be aware of this possible problem.